minetest-mods-camp/minetest-mod-pronouns/README.md

 "chain of responsibility" type pattern when and if appropriate.
 Note that using `nil` for either hook will remove any existing one, so your mod may want to test the return values and set the old hook back in place if it doesn't have one to install itself.

+The whole mechanism of handling pronouns for logged in players can also be replaced by setting a pronoun handler function using:

+    pronouns.set_pronoun_handler(handlerf)

+which allows another mod to replace or augment the use of the hooks and setting of the player nametag property entirely.

 ### Player Pronouns